-'Scoping meetings are key, no-one understands the business better than those that work in it.
-By starting at that work in it.
+Scoping meetings are key, no-one understands the

+business better than those that work in it.
 By starting at that point and building analysis and opportunities around the business it provides far more realistic and genuinely available opportunities than would otherwise be the case.
 On site audits with no predefined agenda can deliver real value."